fun-xyz/funkit-core/README.md

 # **Testing With a Goerli Environment**

 You can run any file inside of the test/goerli folder and see the result.
-To test Aave Withdraw, you may need to pre-supply some token to the wallet otherwise the test will fail
+To test Aave Withdraw, you may need to pre-supply some token to the wallet otherwise the test will fail.

+Please retry if you identify "invalid hash" failure as goerli testing environemnt is not very stable.

 Starting point: `/fun-wallet-sdk`